david-bai00/PrivyDrop/docs/DEPLOYMENT.md

 4.  **Nginx Configuration File:**
     The `backend/docker/Nginx/` directory in the project provides a configuration script and template.

-    - Add the `NGINX_*` related variables to your backend's `.env.production.local` file, including the domain, certificate paths, and the **root directory of the frontend build artifacts**.
+    - Add the `NGINX_*` related variables to your backend's `.env.production` file, including the domain, certificate paths, and the **root directory of the frontend build artifacts**.
 Example:

     ```
     NGINX_SERVER_NAME=yourdomain.com # The full domain name